-Javier Pinell is Associate Professor of Violin and chairperson of the String Studies Area at Sam Houston State University.
-With a broad teaching experience he also served on the violin faculty at the Interlochen Center for the Arts in Michigan for eleven summers.
+Javier Pinell is Professor of Violin and chairperson of string studies at Sam Houston State University.
+With a broad teaching experience, he also served on the violin faculty at the Interlochen Center for the Arts in Michigan for eleven summers.

 As a two-time recipient of the prestigious Theodor Presser Award (1989 and 1997), Dr. Pinell has done pioneering research on compositions for the violin by contemporary Bolivian composers.
 The release of the groundbreaking recording Bolivia: The Unknown Sounds in 1998, which includes much of this newly discovered repertoire, was recognized by the Ministry of Education of the Bolivian Government.
 A second recording of works by Bolivian composer Gustavo Navarre was released in 2015.
 This work is titled The Rescue: The Surviving Musical works of Gustavo Navarre.
 Pinell's research on Navarre's compositions was also presented at The International Music Council for the Three Americas in Puerto Rico (2016).